* This is a professional Version *

 Hypospadias is extremely rare in girls; the urethra opens into the vaginal introitus.

 Phimosis, the most common penile abnormality, is constriction of the foreskin with inability to retract over the glans; it may be congenital or acquired.
 Paraphimosis is inability of the retracted constricting foreskin to be reduced distally over the glans.
-(See full discussion on p. discussed in Phimosis and Paraphimosis.)
+(See full discussion on p.
+Phimosis and Paraphimosis.)

 Phimosis may respond to topical corticosteroids and gentle stretching; some boys require circumcision.